 - 3. Close the image-viewing program. - 4.
-Right-click the haircuts.jpg file and click the Rename button.
+Right-click the haircuts.jpg file and choose Rename.

 Notice that Windows highlights only the first part of the file's name.
 Windows is trying to make sure you don't accidentally delete the file extension.